-Top 10 Best Waterproof Watches for Men
+10 Best Waterproof Watches for Men

 Picture this scenario: you’re at a party and there’s a big tub of ice that’s full of tasty drinks.
-You plunge your hand in to grab one, and as you do, the realization smacks that you’ve just put your watch under water!
+You plunge your hand in to grab one, and as you do, the realization smacks that you’ve just put your cool new watch under water!
 Uh-oh.
 These things are waterproof, aren’t they?
 Or…wait.
 They’re water resistant, right?
 I can shower with my watch on, can’t I?
 What about swimming?
-Well it’s good that you have so many questions, because we’re going to, A) provide the simple overview of the whole waterproof thing and, B) we’re going to show you our Top 10 Best Waterproof Watches for Men.
-Some great looking pieces that, yes, you can get wet — to a greater or lesser extent (stay tuned).
+Well it’s good that you have so many questions, because we’re going to, A) provide the simple overview of the whole waterproof thing and, B) we’re going to show you our 10 Best Waterproof Watches for Men.
+Some great looking pieces that, yes, you can get wet — to a greater or lesser extent.
+Before we get to the watches, let’s lay out the facts about H2O and watches.

-Waterproof vs. Water Resistant
+Waterproof Watch vs. Water Resistant Watch

-A Deep Subject
+Waterproof Watches: A Deep Subject

 Okay, great: now that we know water resistant is what we’re looking for, it’s time to dive into the details of just how water resistant is that watch?
 When it comes to getting wet, watches are rated using “atmospheres” as the rating scale.
 It’s simple – the deeper the water, the more ATM.
 If you’re 10 meters under water, you’re at one ATM.
 If you’re under 100 meters (328 feet) of water, you’re at 10 ATM.
 When a watch is rated at 10 ATM, that means it can withstand the pressure exerted at 100 meters deep.
 These guidelines are an amalgamation of all sorts of references, because individual watch manufacturers…gearhead websites…reference materials — they all differ in their recommendations.
 Taking them all into account, here’s our handy breakdown for your watch wearing needs:

-Note: UPDATE – This post was updated May 11, 2018.
-We have noted the UPDATES to pay particular attention to (discount!) where applicable below.